vivupadi/Formula_1/README.md

 ## Formula 1 Dashboard

+A simple dashboard to view driver race position based on the race venue and also shows track temperature and humidity.
+Currently shows only historical data for year 2024.

 # 🔎 Overview

 This project demonstrates an ETL workflow using Python and Streamlit, powered by the Open F1 API.